Hemali15f/Cultural-Heritage-Management-System/README.md

 DAO layer encapsulates all SQL queries for each entity

 GUI is not included; this is a console or backend-oriented system

-🙋 Team
-Refer to Team members.txt for the list of contributors.